Opera House in a Box – Dolls & Dioramas

 In our podcast ‘From the Forest to the Fantastical’ Simon uses allegories of adventures of Dutch Dolls and folk art toys.
 Through them, he tells the story of the toy industry and the aesthetic of ‘folk art’ and in Britain the ‘popular art’ of toy theatre, Punch and Judy and fairground art that today filters…

-Artists and the need to play Artists often tap into their inner child to make toys.
-Picasso made a miniature theatre fashioned out of an empty Gauloises cigarette packet for his children Maya and Paulo, with tiny paper cut-out figures of commedia del’arte characters for them to perform on the dinky stage.
-Many artists made…
+Artists’ Toys and the Toy as Art.
+The Artists and the need to play Artists often tap into their inner child to make toys.
+Picasso made a miniature theatre fashioned out of an empty Gauloises cigarette packet for his children Maya and Paulo, with tiny paper cut-out figures of commedia del’arte characters for them to…

 Why did we decide to launch the Harlequinade Club and what is it?
 It’s a club for Pollocks aficionados and you will find out about here and on our social media and in our shop but not on a mailing list, it is here when you want to join in.
 But it doesn’t really exist,…